moteshubham/ecommerce-cart-checkout/README.md

 ## How Coupon Generation Works

-The system automatically generates a coupon code when the total order count reaches a multiple of `NTH_ORDER` (default: 5).
+The system **automatically generates** a coupon code when the total order count reaches a multiple of `NTH_ORDER` (default: 2).
+Coupons are generated immediately after checkout when the condition is met.

 ### Rules:
-1. Every 5th order (configurable via `NTH_ORDER` env var) triggers coupon generation
+1. Every 2nd order (configurable via `NTH_ORDER` env var) automatically triggers coupon generation after checkout
 2. Only one valid coupon exists at a time
 3. Coupons are single-use - once used, they cannot be reused
-4. After a coupon is used, the system waits for the next nth order to generate a new coupon
+4. After a coupon is used, the system waits for the next nth order to auto-generate a new coupon
 5. Coupon discount is 10% of the entire order total
+6. Admin can retrieve/view existing coupons via the admin API

 ### Example Flow:
-1. Orders 1-4: No coupon available
+1. Order 1: No coupon available
-2. Order 5: Coupon "ABC123" generated
+2. Order 2: ✅ Coupon "ABC123" **auto-generated** after checkout
-3. Order 6-9: Coupon "ABC123" still available (if not used)
+3. Order 3: Coupon "ABC123" still available (if not used)
-4. If "ABC123" is used: System waits for order 10 to generate new coupon
+4. If "ABC123" is used: System waits for order 4 to auto-generate new coupon
-5. Order 10: New coupon "XYZ789" generated
+5. Order 4: ✅ New coupon "XYZ789" **auto-generated** after checkout

+### Auto-Generation:
+- Coupons are automatically generated after successful checkout when the order count is a multiple of `NTH_ORDER`
+- No manual intervention required - the system handles coupon generation automatically
+- Admin API can be used to view/retrieve the current valid coupon

 ## Sample Requests